15 Examples of IoT and Big Data Working in Unison

 What is IoT in Big Data?

-It’s no wonder, then, that an increasing number of companies are harnessing the still barely tapped power of big data and IoT.
+It’s no wonder, then, that an increasing number of companies are harnessing the still barely tapped power of combined IoT-big data capabilities.
 Check out 15 innovative applications of these complementary technologies.

 Location: Cambridge, Massachusetts

 How it’s using big data in IoT: Tive’s cloud platform employs cellular trackers so users can keep tabs on a shipment’s location and condition in real time via an array of connected devices.
 That includes the tracking of high-value goods, monitoring the condition of chemicals and damage from handling.
 Users can also receive damage alerts for electronics shipments, avoiding port delays and much more.